-- Constantly reviewing and participating in the comments submitted to the regulatory entities on internal and external regulatory developments. - Conducting market analysis directly with our Members and the associations to which they belong. - Conducting service satisfaction surveys to establish the level of satisfaction and reputation of CRCC in the market. - Periodic review of income per Member and product, to identify possible impacts from any concentration. - The Board of Directors defined a strategy of diversification in products and Members which the CRCC compensates and settles: i) standardized derivatives, ii) OTC derivatives, iii) interest rate swaps, iv) repos on public debt securities, v) repos and cash on cash lending over equity securities.
+- Constantly reviewing and participating in the comments submitted to the regulatory entities on internal and external regulatory developments, - Conducting market analysis directly with our Members and the associations to which they belong. - Conducting service satisfaction surveys to establish the level of satisfaction and reputation of CRCC in the market. - Periodic review of income per Member and product, to identify possible impacts from any concentration. - The Board of Directors defined a strategy of diversification in products and Members which the CRCC compensates and settles: i) standardized derivatives, ii) OTC derivatives, iii) interest rate swaps, iv) fixed income on government bonds, v) repos, cash and securities lending on equities.
 CRCC is interconnected with different trading and/or registration systems.